 If you use attraction, that also builds up a force of it’s own, but it’s in the direction of doing what you want.
 You get enthusiastic cooperation using attraction.
 Think of the enthusiasm you put into your hobbies versus the enthusiasm you put into doing your taxes.
 It’s like devotion instead of obligation.

-If you do need force, always use attraction instead of repulsion, whenever possible.
-When you think pushing is absolutely required for your situation, double-check whether experienced trainers are coming to the same conclusion.
+If you do need force, use attraction instead of repulsion, whenever possible.
+When you think pushing is absolutely required for your situation, double-check whether experienced animal trainers are coming to the same conclusion.

 Leading with attraction, instead of pushing, may not come natural to you, but you are probably already using a fair amount of it.
 Just build on that success.